 If you have a question, Martha has the answer!
-As an avid animal lover herself, Martha spends plenty of time with her dogs and cats.
-So whether you have a messy-eating mutt or a scaredy cat who doesn't like getting her pet-icure, she has the answer for you.
+Whether you have a messy-eating mutt or a scaredy cat who doesn’t like getting her pet-icure, she has a simple solution for you.

 The answer: Regular grooming will help cut down on your pet's shedding but won't completely stop the fur from flying.
 To pick up your dog or cat hair, choose the method that’s best suited to the surface you want to clean.
 An electrostatic mop will trap hair on wooden and other hard floors better than a vacuum, which can blow hair around.
 For clothing and fabrics, use a tape roller, lint brush, or dry sponge (sold at pet-supply stores).
 On upholstery, use a hand vacuum with a motorized beater-bar attachment.